Consultation

 At the GraduateCenterLMU you can get individual advice on doctoral studies at LMU Munich.
 The focus is on non subject-specific issues of a doctorate.

-- Developing vistas for professional and personal perspectives (career/life path)
+• Developing vistas for professional and personal perspectives (change/career coaching)

 To make an appointment, please use our contact form.
 We will then contact you.